 1- The Idea:

 The first thing investors look for in a startup is the idea behind the business model.
+There are hundreds of lucrative small business ideas, but not all of them are attractive for startup investors.
 So, to make it convincing for the investor, you must identify the problem that your startup solves and explain how exactly it does so.

 2- The Market Size:

 In market size, the investor actually sees the opportunity.
 The bigger market size you have, the faster investor will credit the amount.
 However, money should also come faster, if your product is highly valuable to a smaller segment, but has high demand.
-In other cases, if it’s a super-hot idea but does not have much market, the investor will take time or you may also get an instant rejection.
+In other cases, if it’s one of the best business ideas, but your numbers are not impressive in terms of initial customer acquisition, the investor will take time or you may also get an instant rejection.

 How many competitors there are and where do they stand.
 Why should the investor invest in a startup owned by you and not in your competitor’s!
 How tough the competition would be in one year, five years and so on.